Generic Solutions of Equations Involving the Modular $j$-function: Introduction

-The following is a direct analogue of Theorem \ref{thm:generic} for $\exp$. \begin{thm}[{{\cite[Theorem 1.5]{kirby-zilber}}}] Let $K\subseteq\mathbb{C}$ be a finitely generated field, and let $V\subseteq\mathbb{C}^{n}\times\left(\mathbb{C}^{\times}\right)^{n}$ be a rotund and $\exp$-free variety defined over $K$ satisfying (EAC).
-Then Schanuel's conjecture and CIT implies that $V$ has a point of the form $(\mathbf{z},\exp(\mathbf{z}))$ which is generic over $K$. \end{thm} As before, by imposing conditions on the base field of $V$ (which could be called ``having no $C_{\exp}$-factors'') we can proceed just like in the proof of Theorem \ref{thm:unconditional} to remove the dependence on Schanuel's conjecture and CIT from Theorem \ref{thm:expgeneric}.
-Although not phrased in this way, many aspects of the following theorem can be recovered from \cite[Proposition 11.5]{bays-kirby}, with the extra details being provided by \cite[Theorem 5.6]{aek-closureoperator}. \begin{thm} Let $V\subseteq\mathbb{C}^{n}\times\left(\mathbb{C}^{\times}\right)^{n}$ be a rotund and free variety satisfying (EAC).
-If $V$ has no $C_{\exp}$-factors, then for every finitely generated field $K$, then $V$ has a point of the form $(\mathbf{z},\exp(\mathbf{z}))$ which is generic over $\overline{K}$. \end{thm}
+On the other hand, we expect that by imposing conditions on the base field of $V$ (analogous to our notion of ``having no $C_{j}$-factors'') one can proceed like in the proof of Theorem \ref{thm:unconditional} to remove the dependence on Schanuel's conjecture and CIT from Theorem \ref{thm:expgeneric}.
+Although not phrased in this way, many aspects of such a result can be recovered from \cite[Proposition 11.5]{bays-kirby}, with some extra details provided by \cite[Theorem 5.6]{aek-closureoperator}.

-Naturally, given the similarities between these results for $\exp$ and $j$ one should ask: when can one expect to obtain analogous results with other functions?
-The key ingredient in obtaining the existence of the ``convenient generators'' mentioned in \textsection\ref{subsec:keyingredients} is the Ax--Schanuel theorem in its differential form.
+Naturally, given the similarities between the results for $\exp$ and $j$ one should ask: when can one expect to obtain analogous results with other functions?
+The key ingredient in obtaining the existence of the ``convenient generators'' mentioned in \S\ref{subsec:keyingredients} is the Ax--Schanuel theorem.
 As we will see, this theorem is also essential for obtaining uniform weak forms of Zilber--Pink, which are then used in proving Theorem \ref{thm:unconditional}.
 We therefore expect that the methods used here can be extended to other situations where one has such a result.
-Ax--Schanuel theorems (in differential form) have been been obtained in many situations: the exponential map of a (semi-) abelian variety in \cite{ax2} and \cite{kirby-semiab}, uniformizers of any Fuchsian group of the first kind in \cite{bcfn} (and more), the uniformisation map of a Shimura variety in \cite{mpt}, variations of mixed Hodge structures in \cite{chiu-mixedaxschanuelwithder}, among many others.
+Ax--Schanuel theorems have been been obtained in many situations: the exponential map of a (semi-) abelian variety in \cite{ax2} and \cite{kirby-semiab}, uniformizers of any Fuchsian group of the first kind in \cite{bcfn} (and more), the uniformisation map of a Shimura variety in \cite{mpt}, variations of mixed Hodge structures in \cite{gao-klingler,chiu-mixedaxschanuelwithder}, among many others.